saikumarenjamuri/E-Commerce-Sales-Data-Analysis/README.md

 ### Data Source:

-Flipkart Sales Dataset- This dataset is intially available in "xlsx" format, that which is used for the analysis "Flipkart Sales Dataset.xlsx" file, which contains the details of the sales.
+Flipkart Sales Dataset- This dataset is initially available in "xlsx" format, which is used for the analysis "Flipkart Sales Dataset.xlsx" file, which contains the details of the sales.

 ### Tools: